onzfonz/comp227/src/content/7/en/part7e.md

 }
 ```

-The component state is in the instance variable *this.state*.
+The component state is in the instance variable `this.state`.
 The state is an object having two properties.
-<i>this.state.anecdotes</i> is the list of anecdotes and <i>this.state.current</i> is the index of the currently-shown anecdote.
+`this.state.anecdotes` is the list of anecdotes and `this.state.current` is the index of the currently-shown anecdote.

 In Functional components, the right place for fetching data from a server is inside an [effect hook](https://reactjs.org/docs/hooks-effect.html), which is executed when a component renders or less frequently if necessary, e.g. only in combination with the first render.